wyattS-95/WyattShabe/README.md

 ### Arbitration Calculator:
 This project involved creating a betting arbitration calculator that determines the ideal stake amounts to bet on a favored and underdog prop.
 By analyzing the odds and calculating payouts, it ensures a profit regardless of the outcome, leveraging discrepancies in betting odds to create an "arbitrage opportunity."
-This project demonstrates the ability to address practical problems in the sports betting or financial domain, where arbitrage opportunities are present
+This project demonstrates the ability to address practical problems in the sports betting or financial domain, where arbitrage opportunities are present.

 Technologies used: C++, g++, VSCode